BennyStrobes/Strober-lab-website/join/index.md

 ### Masters and Undergraduates

-[email me](mailto:ben.strober@childrens.harvard.edu) with a description of your research interests and a CV.
+[Email me](mailto:ben.strober@childrens.harvard.edu) with a description of your research interests and a CV.